rht-labs/enablement-docs/1-the-manual-menace/README.md

 ./git-pull-all.sh
 ```

-3. Open the `innovation-labs` folder in VSCode (or your favourite editor).
+3. Open the `enablement-ci-cd` folder in VSCode (or your favourite editor).
 The project is laid out as follows
 ```
 .
 ├── README.md